 I neglected to mention that MY BEHAVIOR was also awful.
 I was constantly judging myself and assuming others were judging us, while adjusting to all kinds of new and different things that Mexico was throwing our way.
 None of it was huge, but when one is already feeling off-kilter, any little bit sends one toppling over.
 My children fed off my energy, adding in their big emotions about moving, and we had a really horrible time for awhile.
 Once I controlled myself and my emotions, peace reigned over our household.
 It was as if a switch flipped.
-I’m still not perfect and it still remains true that when I am acting peacefully and patiently, that my children feel better, too.
+I’m still not perfect, however, it still remains true that when I am acting peacefully and patiently, that my children feel (and act) better, too.

 Our old house.

 Also, the food is weird.
 I bought some gluten free bread from a brand I’ve had in the states and it has this weird almost perfume like taste.
 Even the pre-formed hamburgers from Walmart were a little odd.
 It could just be me.
 Cooking is difficult because our stuff hasn’t arrived and probably won’t for another 2 or so weeks.